LEARNAcademy/syllabus/capstone/prep-checklist.md

 ### Green Light Meeting
 - [ ] Elevator pitch - 30 sec summary of the app
+- [ ] Wireframes - visual representations of all the pages your user will see for your MVP
 - [ ] DB schema drawn out with column names, data types, and table relationships
-- [ ] Wireframes - visual representations of all the pages your user will see
 - [ ] CRUD actions
 - [ ] User stories for your MVP on Trello